 In the event of a dental emergency, please call 918-347-1114.
 A dental emergency is a sudden or severe dental problem that requires prompt care.
-Dr. Jerome Cha provides emergency dentistry treatment in Tulsa, OK.
+Dr. Trace Bridges provides emergency dentistry treatment in Tulsa, OK.
 Emergency dental problems need immediate care.
 Contact our office when you have a severe dental injury, bleeding, or tooth loss.

 Emergency Dentistry in Tulsa, OK